 ATMs: Are ATMs available throughout the nation, or solely in select states?
 Is there a fee to make withdrawals?

-Direct Deposit Capabilities: Can account holders have their wages deposited on payday?
-Are electronic fund transfers permitted?
+Direct Deposit Capabilities: Can account holders have their wages directly deposited on payday?
+Are electronic fund transfers permitted and is there a charge for them?

-Location: Is the bank online or in a physical location?
+Location: Is the bank online only or in a physical location as well?

-Customer Service: Are they available to address your questions or concerns during the hours that are most convenient for you?
-Do they offer exceptional customer service on-site?
+Customer Service: Are representatives available to address your questions or concerns during the hours that are most convenient for you?
+Does the institution offer exceptional customer service on site?
 How are the wait times in the lobby?

 Other Resources: Are there financial literacy resources and programs available to assist you?